chrislaney/SpotifyStats/FinalDesignReport/readme.md

 White Box
 Functional
 Integration
+Results; Done via a k-means solution but other algos were tested for similarity purposes.
+This happened to be the best.

-10)	User Interface Data Transfer Efficiently
+17)	User Interface Data Transfer Efficiently
 Ensure efficient data transfer from backend to front end graphs
 Input: Data objects from parser
 Output: Data objects in front end